jonathanKingston/stellar/README.md

 To use
 ------

-To use this code copy the a directory into your Meteor project.
-(Its named a, to fix an inclusion issue in Meteor).
+To use this code copy the stellar directory into your meteor folder package folder.
-You also need to have the package Backbone installed in your project:
+Then use:

-     Meteor add backbone
+    meteor add stellar

 Example
 -------